 The Professional Development Partnership is a collaborative relationship between Penn State's Elementary and Early Childhood Education program and local area elementary schools.
-This partnership represents a commitment to teacher education, teacher inquiry, and continuous professional development of preservice (interns) and in-service teachers, University faculty, and administrators with the goal of maximizing elementary and middle-school student learning.
+This partnership represents a commitment to teacher education, teacher inquiry, and continuous professional development of preservice (interns) and in-service teachers, University faculty, and administrators to maximize elementary and middle-school student learning.

 Our Mission Statement